spookylukey/django-views-the-right-way/docs/_sources/thin-views.rst.txt

 ``QuerySet`` methods (as above) as your “service layer” is an approach that will work really well for a lot of projects.

-Those who believe that a service layer is essential — for example using a repository pattern that doesn't use ``QuerySets`` — then you will probably not agree with some of the patterns I've suggested.
+If you believe that a service layer is essential — for example, using a repository pattern that doesn't use ``QuerySets`` — then you will probably not agree with some of the patterns I've suggested.
 For example, the :ref:`get_object_or_404 shortcut <shortcuts-vs-mixins>` might strike you as a weird or terrible idea.
-However, if you are sold on using the ``QuerySet`` API (with custom methods) as your interface, then this is just a useful shortcut that adapts the ``QuerySet`` API for a common case in HTTP interfaces.
+However, if you are sold on using the ``QuerySet`` API (with custom methods) as your interface, then this is just a useful shortcut that adapts the ``QuerySet`` API for a common case in HTTP applications.

 Discussion: pragmatism and purity